 Here are some basics before you start planning a trip to Greece.
 Its location in the heart of the Mediterranean makes Greece very accessible from most countries.
 The tourist season coincides with the hot temperatures, from late June to early September.
 This is also the most expensive time to visit Greece.
 If you want to enjoy less crowded attractions with pleasant weather, then spring is your best time to visit.

-Greece has an extensive network of busses and ferries that make travel within the mainland and the islands easy to navigate.
-Services will be reduced during the off-season, so it’s important to plan ahead if you’re travelling at that time.
+Greece has an extensive network of buses and ferries that make travel within the mainland and the islands easy to navigate.
+Services will be reduced during the off-season, so it’s essential to plan if you’re travelling at that time.
 While the country has a train network, it’s not as robust as it is in other European countries.
 To explore the county at your own pace, you’re better off renting a car.

 Ready to start planning a trip to Greece?